xajler/mi-guest/README.md

 ![](https://github.com/xajler/mi-guest/raw/master/doc/miguest.png)

 ## TODO:
+* Add to Accomodation form:
+  * Number of Nights.
+  * Price (infered from apartment type period price, can be overriden).
+  * Rabat (Guest can have rabat and it will populate if it has one).
+  * Total price
+* Add to Guest Rabat value that can be entered.
 * Guest alphabetical pagination by Last Name.
 * Create links to switch languages currently available Croatian and English.
 * Create models for storing accommodations bills and printing them.